mlabuda2/nf-tower-docs/docs/enterprise/index.md

 The Tower frontend is an NGINX web server that serves the [Angular](https://angular.io/) application and reverse-proxies HTTP traffic to the Tower backend.

-The frontend should run on port `80` within the container, and it should be the only service that acceppts incoming HTTP traffic.
+The frontend should run on port `80` within the container, and it should be the only service that accepts incoming HTTP traffic.
 The frontend can also be exposed via HTTPS or a load balancer.

 ### Redis database